 How Property Is Divided In A California Divorce

 The process of legally separating or divorcing can be complicated, especially when a couple has acquired real estate and financial assets or incurred significant debts during the marriage.
 Disputes on how to divide property can occur, causing tempers or stress levels to rise.
-At Viola Law P.C., our lawyers work to protect our clients’ short- and long-term interests as assets and debts are assessed and divided.
+At Viola Law P.C. in San Mateo, our legal separation and divorce attorneys work to protect our clients’ short- and long-term interests as assets and debts are assessed and divided.

 California is a community property state.
-This means that all property acquired during the marriage is presumed to be part of the marital estate and is to be equally divided at the time of divorce or legal separation.
+This means that when it comes to divorce property settlement in San Mateo, or elsewhere all property acquired during the marriage is presumed to be part of the marital estate and is to be equally divided at the time of divorce or legal separation.
 This principle applies to all assets, ranging from homes to furniture to savings accounts to retirement funds.

 Property subject to division during divorce may include: